openneuropet/nEurothenticate/Azure-quicktour.md

 By default, data are replicated using geographic pairs, two centres within the same geographic area.
 Also by default a goegraphic area is an area wit the same data laws.

 Data are always encrypted at rest (Storage Service Encryption SSE) using 256-bit Advanced Encryption Standard (AES).
 There is an option to use the key vault to use your own encryption.
 Data can also be encrypted in transit using client-side encrryption, HTTPS or SMB3.
 Access can be granted using Shared access signature [SAS](https://learn.microsoft.com/en-us/rest/api/storageservices/create-user-delegation-sas).
+Interactive Access Management (IAM) is only used for Azure files with active directory.

 ### Authorizing requests to storage